 - Global DB for inventory must be enabled on the parent account.
 This is controlled by a hidden setting that can only be enabled by the MyTime team.
 Please contact our Support Team at email@example.com.

-- Global vendors can only be edited at the parent level
+- Global vendors are visible on the child account but can only be edited at the parent level

 - Vendors can be imported from the parent account